 He has ample experience in union representation, labor arbitration and collective bargaining agreement negotiations.
 He has managed and litigated close to 100 labor arbitration cases, with an outstanding record in favor of his clients.
 He has also managed multiple wage and hour collective and class actions.

-Mr. Rivera-Arce, who is ranked as one of Puerto Rico’s Leading Attorneys in the Labor & Employment Law field by the renowned international publication Chambers & Partners in its Latin America Guide, actively litigates labor and employment lawsuits in local and federal courts, both at trial and appellate levels.
+Mr. Rivera-Arce, who is ranked as one of Puerto Rico’s Leading Attorneys in the Labor & Employment Law field by the renowned international publication Chambers & Partners in its Latin America Guide and served as the firm’s Strategic Planning Committee Chairman until recently, actively litigates labor and employment lawsuits in local and federal courts, both at trial and appellate levels.
 He has also successfully represented clients in numerous types of administrative proceedings before local and federal agencies such as the E.E.O.C., the N.L.R.B., the U.S. Department of Labor, the P.R.
 Department of Labor, the P.R.
 Anti-Discrimination Unit, the P.R.
 Office of Mediation and Adjudication, and the P.R.
 Bureau of Conciliation and Arbitration.

 As a member of the Mergers & Acquisitions Practice Team, Mr. Rivera-Arce provides legal counsel to clients during startups, acquisitions, mergers and closings of operations.
 As a member of the Hospitality Practice Team, he caters to the special legal needs of the tourism and food services industries.